PIASTA advising services

 Advisor: Katja Grannis

-Target group: International students as well as Universität Hamburg graduates.
-International doctoral candidates should contact the Welcome Service for international researchers.
+Target group: international students and Universität Hamburg graduates International doctoral researchers should contact the Welcome Service for International Researchers.

 Degree completion grants for international students